allantabilog/live-project-go-algorithms/README.md

 These is my repos for the algorithms project with Go.

-To run the tests, run the command
+The directories under src/ store the code and tests for the the project milestones. singly_linked - singly-linked lists doubly_linked - doubly-linked lists

-`go test -v` on the `src` directory
+To run the tests, cd to the milestone directory and run the command `go test -v`